rust-basel/axum-pokedex-starter/readme.md

 - `model.rs`: Consists of structs, that represent your internal data representation.
 - `view.rs`: Consists of structs, that define how the data is represented to the outside world.
-In a server context, this is the json comping in via a `POST`,`PATCH`, or returned by a `GET`.
+In a server context, this is the json incoming via a `POST`,`PATCH`, or getting returned by a e.g. `GET`.
 Your view gets transformed into your models and vice versa.
 - `controller.rs`: The handlers, called from the Axum router and handling the logic.
 Here you can extract the json ( view)